Pat-Lafon/UsefulScripts/code_snippets.md

 }
 ```

-## On entering a directory activate any virtual environment and show files
+## On entering a directory, activate any virtual environment and show files

 Intuitively, I want to use symbolic links as shortcuts to get to useful directories.
 I feel like without ```cd -P``` the shell is lying to you.